 Typically, leaks happen gradually.
 The damage accumulates over time.
-Your insurance company feels that it is the homeowners duty to be on top of maintenance and plumbing issues in your home.
+Insurance companies feel that it is the homeowner’s duty to stay on top of maintenance and plumbing issues in their homes.
 That means that they expect you to identify the problem and take action, sooner rather than later.

 What happens if I didn’t find the leak right away?

 Not all leaks will be obvious and noticeable.
 In fact, I’ve spoken with many homeowners who didn’t uncover the leakage until the damage was done.
 When that happens, these homeowners call me and say the insurance company denied the claim because of a slow leak inside the wall or under the flooring.

 These families are in a very difficult situation.
 They explain that they didn’t see the leak and ignore it, they just didn’t know what was happening inside the walls.
 When the effects of the leak aren’t visible right away, families struggle to understand why their insurance provider won’t pay for water damage repairs.